warrenzha/ppo-gae-pytorch/README.md

       --K_epochs 40
   ```

-- To evaluate a preTrained network : example - evaluate PPO in *CartPole* domain
+- Evaluate a pre-trained PPO agent in *CartPole* domain

   ```
-  python3 eval.py \
+  python eval.py \
       --env_name cartpole \
       --seed 1 \
       --pretrained 1
   ```

-- All parameters and hyperparamters to control training / testing are in `env/config.py` file.
+- All parameters and hyperparamters to control training and testing are in `env/config.py` file.

-* We provide a pre-trained model that can be used for evaluation:
+* We provide a pre-trained model that can be used directly for evaluation:

   ```
   python3 eval.py \